Resilient Distributed Vector Consensus Using Centerpoints: Conclusion

 \section{Conclusion}

-The task of ensuring consensus in the convex hull of vector states for a set of nodes, a fraction of which may be under the influence of an adversary, is a challenging problem.
-In this work, we presented a geometric characterization of an optimal point, in the form of a centerpoint, in the convex hull of normal nodes when the number of adversarial nodes is limited to a $1/(d+1)$ fraction of the size of the neighborhood of a node.
-It also followed that the upper bound on the number of adversarial nodes is best possible in the worst case.
+To achieve resilient vector consensus, normal agents in a network depend on a scheme whereby they compute a state that is a convex combination of their normal neighbors' states.
+We discussed the merits of using the notion of centerpoint for this purpose.
+For a normal agent $i$, we provided a geometric characterization---using centerpoint---of states that are guaranteed to lie in the convex hull of agent $i$'s normal neighbors' states when the number of adversarial agents is limited to a $1/(d+1)$ fraction of the size of the neighborhood of $i$.
+It also followed that the upper bound on the number of adversarial agents is best possible in the worst case.
 We proposed to use well-known efficient algorithms to compute exact centerpoints in two and three dimensions.
-For higher dimensions, we used an approximate centerpoint algorithm proposed in \cite{miller2010approximate}, and significantly improved previous bound on the number of adversarial nodes while guaranteeing resilient consensus.

-{It follows from our results that if the fraction of adversarial nodes in the neighborhood of every normal node is at least $d/(d+1)$, then adversarial nodes can make normal nodes converge to any point they desire.
-At the same time, if their fraction is less than $1/(d+1)$, then the resilient consensus is guaranteed.
-In future, we aim to study and characterize the effect of adversarial nodes if their fraction in the neighborhood of a normal node is between the above two numbers.}
+For higher dimensions, by using the approximate centerpoint algorithm proposed in \cite{miller2010approximate}, we showed that the resilience of vector consensus algorithm to adversarial agents in the neighborhood of a normal agent $i$ could be significantly improved from $\Omega(N_i/2^d)$, which is due to approximate Tverberg partition \cite{park2017fault}, to $\Omega (N_i/d^2)$.
+The centerpoint-based aggregation of data in the presence of adversarial agents can be used in a various other applications, including resilient distributed diffusion and learning.
+In the future, we aim to further improve the resilience of vector consensus algorithms by introducing trusted and diverse agents within the network \cite{abbas2017improving,mitra2018impact}.